bplus-group/mdi_ros_bridge/README.md

 - __mdi_msgs__<br>
 Provides all the messages used by the MDI Node(let).

+- __mdi_daq_converter__<br>
+Provides the facilities to convert raw DAQ frames into ROS2 compatible images.
+Currently only YUV422-8bit is supported, tough.
+However feel free to add other conversions.

 - __mdi_node__<br>
 Contains the ROS2 wrapper implementation around the MDI Rx API as a seperate ROS2 Node.